 - A rack and pinion fence system gives accurate cuts and precise positioning.

-- A portable Dewalt table saw, its strong motor easily rips through hardwoods.
+- A portable Dewalt, its strong motor easily rips through hardwoods.

 - Its telescoping fence rails can be easily extended and retracted as required while the flip-over ripping fence facilitates narrow rip cuts.